 Notable amongst the family at this time was Charles-Claude Dauphin, who was a painter in Lorraine

 during the seventeenth century.
 His masters were his father, Olivier Dauphin, a painter and engraver, and Simon Vouet.
 He established himself in Italy and became court attaché to the duke of Savoy.
-Barthelemy-Victor Dauphin, born...
-Another 139 words (10 lines of text) are included under the topic Early Dauphinais Notables in all our PDF Extended History products and printed products wherever possible.
+Barthelemy-Victor Dauphin, born in Drôme in 1742, was a law professor at the University of Valence; Joseph-Alexis Dauphin was a general in 1817; Caisimir Dauphin learned Arabic and went to Egypt, where he settled as director of the schools of Alexandria, and in 1820 became inspector of...
+Another 95 words (7 lines of text) are included under the topic Early Dauphinais Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dauphinais family to the New World and Oceana